7 Essential Cat Training Tricks Your Kitty Can Really Learn

 Cat Training Don’ts

-Cats don’t respond to or learn from discipline.
-Swatting, spraying, or startling techniques may stop your cat from doing a certain behavior around you, but they won’t stop the behavior overall.
+Cats don't respond to or learn from discipline.
+Swatting, spraying, or startling techniques may stop your cat from doing a certain behavior around you, but they won't stop the behavior overall.
 Your very presence will be a buzzkill, creating a suspicious cat who is wary of your togetherness.
+Physical discipline also may prompt an attack with tooth and claw, and once learned, aggressive responses are difficult to eliminate.
+That's why positive reinforcement training with your pet is so important.

 "The behaviors we see, especially the ones we don't like, are how cats communicate," Jones says.
 "Any method that is punitive or designed to decrease a behavior simply shuts down communication.
 Instead, focus training on what you do want, rather than what you do not want."